awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-ec2.md

 ### Allowing an Instance Profile Role to Switch to a Role in Another Account<a name="switch-role-ec2-another-account"></a>

 You can allow an application running on an Amazon EC2 instance to run commands in another account\.
-To do this, you must allow the EC2 instance role in in the first account to switch to a role in the second account\.
+To do this, you must allow the EC2 instance role in the first account to switch to a role in the second account\.

 Imagine that you are using two AWS accounts and you want to allow an application running on an Amazon EC2 instance to run [AWS CLI](http://aws.amazon.com/cli/) commands in both accounts\.
 Assume that the EC2 instance exists in account `111111111111`\.
 That instance includes the `abcd` instance profile role that allows the application to perform read\-only Amazon S3 tasks on the `my-bucket-1` bucket within the same `111111111111` account\.
 However, the application must also be allowed to assume the `efgh` cross\-account role to access the `my-bucket-2` Amazon S3 bucket in account `222222222222`\.